-FDA pregnancy category C. It is not known whether ofatumumab will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
+Using ofatumumab during pregnancy could affect the immune system of the unborn baby.
+Tell your doctor if you are pregnant or if you become pregnant while using this medicine.

 It is not known whether ofatumumab passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 Ofatumumab is injected into a vein through an IV.
 A healthcare provider will give you this injection.
 The medicine must be given slowly through an IV infusion, and one dose can take up to several hours to complete.

 Ofatumumab is usually given in a treatment cycle over several weeks, beginning with one infusion per week.
 Then you will receive your infusions less often, depending on the type of CLL for which you are being treated.

 Your dosing schedule may change with further doses.
 Your doctor will determine how long to treat you with ofatumumab.